constantineMelios-zz/Javascript30-challenge/README.md

 ES6 made thinks so much easier.
 Great course about the subject from Dan Abramov [Just Javascript](https://justjavascript.com/).
 I wish it resets soon.

+### Day 15 | LocalStorage

+Great reminder on LocalStorage.
+Although I did not found a way to stop event propagation or select only inputs for targets :confused: I need to find out why!